 Michael P. Milham, MD, PhD

-Michael P. Milham, MD, PhD, is an internationally recognized neuroscience researcher, the Vice President of Research and the founding director of the Center for the Developing Brain at the Child Mind Institute.
+Michael P. Milham, MD, PhD, is an internationally recognized neuroscience researcher, the Vice President and Director of Research and the founding director of the Center for the Developing Brain at the Child Mind Institute.
 He is also a practicing child and adolescent psychiatrist.

 Dr. Milham’s research interests include investigating how functional and structural connectivity in the brain may underlie differing forms of mental illness, and seeking to chart the course of brain development in healthy and affected children.